fredsuvn/jieva/readme/README_en.md

 ### <a id="usage-id"/>Boat Id (boat-id)

-Boat id (should import boat-id) is a light and easy id generation framework.
-Provides IdFactory to build any type of Id, and StringIdSpec to quickly build String type id.
+Boat ID (should import boat-id) is a lightweight and fast id generation framework.
+It provides IdFactory and a set of interface to generate id:

+* IdFactory: Core interface to generate new id;
+* IdComponentGenerator: Core interface to generator component of an id;
+* AbstractIdFactory: Skeletal IdFactory to help implement full IdFactory;
+* StringIdFactory: Skeletal IdFactory to help implement String-id-type IdFactory;

+Boat ID also provides StringIdSpec, a String-type IdFactory, can build new id from a specification string, see its javadoc.

 #### Java Examples